Prisons in Hong Kong

 Prisons in Hong Kong are correctional facilities in Hong Kong, which are managed by the Correctional Services Department.
 Facilities have different purposes.
-Hong Kong has one of the highest rates of imprisonment in the region.

 Description

 Prisons in Hong Kong comprise correctional facilities in Hong Kong, a city and special administrative region of China.
 They are managed by the Correctional Services Department.
 Facilities have different purposes, including training centres, detention centres, rehabilitation centres, and drug addiction treatment centres.

 Imprisonment rates

 Hong Kong has one of the highest rates of imprisonment in the region at around 163 per 100,000.
 Imprisonment rates have declined from levels above 200 per 100,000 during 1991-1996 due to fluctuations in the numbers of illegal immigrants.

 List of prisons

 This is a list of prisons in Hong Kong are managed (or previously managed) by the Correctional Services Department.